underscoreio/shapeless-guide/src/pages/ops/init-last.md

 The return type of each method is determined by a dependent type on the implicit parameter.
 The instances for each type class provide the actual mapping.
-Here's the definition of `Last` as an example:
+Here's the skeleton definition of `Last` as an example:

 ```scala
 trait Last[L <: HList] {